Edited by Javad Hashemi and Jeff Sammons

 Overall, minimizing the impact on the environment and maximizing our water resources is the goal.
 If we can safely process larger quantities of our wastewater and deposit that clean water to our rivers and lakes, our farm fields, or even our drinking water, we can reduce our dependence on existing fresh water supplies and ensure safe environments for plants and wildlife.

-Morse joined the Department of Civil and Environmental Engineering in the Whitacre College of Engineering as an assistant professor in 2003.
+Morse joined the Department of Civil, Environmental, and Construction Engineering in the Whitacre College of Engineering as an assistant professor in 2003.
 She received a Bachelor of Science and a Master of Environmental Engineering as well as a Doctor of Philosophy in Civil Engineering from Texas Tech University.
 She recently received the Texas Tech President's Excellence in Teaching Award for 2010 and the 2010 Chi Epsilon James M. Robbins Excellence in Teaching Award for the Southwest District.

 Morse has received more than $1.3 million in research awards from NASA, the U.S. Department of Energy, the U.S. Environmental Protection Agency, the Texas Department of Transportation, and other organizations.